 Auto-fetched .

-Both Kilo and Void have their unique strengths and serve similar purposes effectively.
+Kilo appears to have several advantages over Void, particularly in activity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, Python, Next.js, Golang, PHP.
 However, they differ in their additional technology choices: Void leverages SCSS, Rust, C, Objective-C, Java, Ruby, C++, Swift, MATLAB, C#, Perl, Lua, Dart, Clojure, CoffeeScript, R, Visual Basic .NET.